213withani/react/fulstackReactBook.md

 DOM = HTML Tree

 JSX presents a light abstraction over the JavaScript version

-## Babel
- Babel is a JavaScript transpiler.
-Babel turns ES6 code into ES5 code.

 ### app-1.js
 render this ProductList inside a specific DOM node